pupizoid/ormlite/README.md

 `many_to_many` indicates that field represents many to many relation.

-`table` should contain mapping table name to retrieve relation information.
+`table(additional condition)` should contain mapping table name to retrieve relation information.
+If it's necessary to map entities with additional conditions you can specify sql describing them in brackets.

 `field` should specify column in mapping table that has foreign key of original model

 Also there is a requirement to related model primary key field to contain `ref` setting that specifies column name of it's foreign key in mapping table.

 ### Examples